Marhav/Marhav/README.md

 ### 🌱 I’m currently learning about 🌱
 - 💻 OS, Unix shell scripting, Docking and Powershell.
 - 🔌 Network and socket programs in Python.
-- ✨ Creating websites with JS, Bootstrap, HTML and CSS.
+- ✨ Creating websites with React.js, Bootstrap, HTML and CSS.
 - 👾 Building webservices with REST API using Node.js.
 - 🍃 Also building webservices using Spring for backend development with Java.
 - 🧮 Matlab for physics and numerical calculations.